maxfromit/rest-auth-files/README.md

 ## 📝 Notes

-- In the assignment, `/logout` was specified as `[GET]`.
-This implementation uses `POST` for security and best practices.
-- Both JWT and refresh token are returned on **both** registration and login.
-If you want to change this, adjust the controller logic.
-- The `id` field is used for both phone and email for simplicity, as per the assignment.
+- The `id` field is used for both phone and email for simplicity.
 In a real-world app, these would be separate fields.

 ---

 ## 🗄️ File Storage

-- Uploaded files are stored in a Docker-managed volume (`uploads`), not on your local PC.
+- Uploaded files are stored in a Docker-managed volume (`uploads`).
 - The upload directory inside the container is `/app/uploads`.

 ---